tsgates/arch-wiki-markdown/wiki/Skype.md

 applications.
 That is because Skype or aoss blocks the audio input for itself.

+> Test call fails

+Call to Echo Test Service can fail with error "call failed" when the user profiles are usually corrupt.
+Solution is to remove the profile and file and re-add your account in Skype as seen in Ubuntu Forums.

+     # rm ~/.Skype/ -rf

 > No video with GSPCA webcams

 For i686, install v4l-utils, userspace tools and conversion library for